mekasu0124/mekasu0124/README.md

 ## Websites

 Websites are built using the JavaScript language alonside of the [React](https://react.dev/) framework.
 If you clone a repo that is a website, then you'll need to read through the code to ensure that you're not missing any files.
-Websites are self-hosted and are written differently that their live counter-parts.
+Websites are self-hosted and are written differently than their live counter-parts.
 The website code that you see here is for public eye view and demonstration purposes only.
 Each sub-repo in this category contains a link to their live counter-part.

 <a href="#top">Top</a>